geojupyter/geojupyter.org/blog/20250108-introducing-geojupyter/index.md

 Sponsored by the European Space Agency,
-[QuantStack is leading development of JupyterGIS](https://blog.jupyter.org/jupytergis-d63b7adf9d0c) ([GitHub](https://github.com/geojupyter/jupytergis)), a real-time collaborative GIS environment for JupyterLab.
+[QuantStack is leading development of JupyterGIS](https://blog.jupyter.org/jupytergis-d63b7adf9d0c) ([GitHub](https://github.com/geojupyter/jupytergis)), a multi-player GIS environment for JupyterLab.
 We're
 [imagining new workflows](https://jupyter.zulipchat.com/#narrow/channel/471314-geojupyter/topic/.22Bouncing.22.20between.20JupyterGIS.20and.20a.20Jupyter.20Notebook),
 and we need your creativity, knowledge, and skills!